Hope of Israel Ministries (Church of YEHOVAH):

 In this charge to his son Solomon, David makes it VERY CLEAR that the covenant is CONDITIONAL -- conditional on the ACTIONS of those who came after David to sit on the throne of Israel!
 This CONDITIONAL ASPECT of YEHOVAH's promise to David is reinforced by many other verses in the Bible:

-In fact, YEHOVAH God fulfilled his promise to David when SOLOMON ascended the throne of Israel -- "The Lord has sworn in truth to David....'I will set upon your throne the FRUIT OF YOUR BODY.' " Solomon was the fruit of David's body!
+In fact, YEHOVAH God fulfilled his promise to David when SOLOMON ascended the throne of Israel -- "The LORD has sworn in truth to David....'I will set upon your throne the FRUIT OF YOUR BODY.'"
+Solomon was the fruit of David's body!
 YEHOVAH God then says: "IF YOUR SONS will keep My covenant and My testimony which I shall teach them, THEIR SONS also shall sit upon your throne forevermore."
 In other words, if Solomon should keep YEHOVAH's charge, then HIS SONS would sit upon David's throne forever.
 As we all know, Solomon, in his old age, turned from YEHOVAH God and listened to the advice of his many wives.
 Therefore the covenant was technically broken -- but not by YEHOVAH!

 Now look at I Kings 8:25: